Dushyanthi-B/Two-Step-Registration-Form-in-React/README.md

    Make sure there is a .env file in the root of the project (multi-step-registration/.env) with the following variable:

    REACT_APP_API_BASE_URL=https://your-api-base.com

-   Replace the URL with your actual backend API base URL if needed.
+   Replace the URL with your actual backend API base URL

 ## How to Run the App